 And of course, in the Subspace Emissary, characters formed pairs or trios going through the story.
 Mario/Pit, Kirby/Princess (Peach or Zelda, depending on whom you save), Samus/Pikachu, Lucas/Pokémon Trainer, Meta Knight/Marth/Ike, Meta Knight/Lucario/Snake, Fox/Diddy/Falco, etc.

 Zelda uses spells that are based off of Link's spells in Ocarina of Time.
 And in Brawl, she uses her Twilight Princess model but can still transform into Sheik from Ocarina of Time.
-Word of God stated Sheik's design was recycled from a potential Twilight Princess appearance.
+Sakurai stated Sheik's design was recycled from a potential Twilight Princess appearance.
+In WiiU/3DS, Sheik is split from her but she's still a combination of the Twilight Princess Zelda (appearance), Ocarina Link (spells), and Phantom Zelda from Spirit Tracks (a new special attack).

 Mr. Game and Watch is a composite of no less than 20 generic Game & Watch stick figure characters.